mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 The value of PATH is a list of directories, separated with colons.
 When I typed `ls`, my shell looked for the command in */usr/local/bin/ls*, then */usr/bin/ls*, and finally */bin/ls*.  */bin/ls* is where the command lives, so my shell was able to run that.
-If there wasn\'t a */bin/ls*, then my shell would have tried */usr/games/ls*, and then given up.\
+If there wasn't a */bin/ls*, then my shell would have tried */usr/games/ls*, and then given up.

 ## Configuration Files

-You may have seen a lot of nice customizations in the book\--or even better, thought up a few customizations of your own\--and may be ready to save some of them so you can reuse them in every terminal session.
+You may have seen a lot of nice customizations in the book--or even better, thought up a few customizations of your own--and may be ready to save some of them so you can reuse them in every terminal session.
 Anything you define in the shell is lost when you close the terminal window.
 So this is a good time to look at configuration files, which